Representation theory of the cyclotomic Cherednik algebra via the Dunkl-Opdam subalgebra: Weighted KLR algebras

-As noted earlier, $\mathsf{H}\mmod_D$ has a natural subcategory $\mathcal{O}^+$ consisting of finitely generated modules on which $x_i$ acts nilpotently, considered by \cite{GGOR}; we can equally well consider $\cO^-$, where $y_i$ acts nilpotently, which is the Ringel dual of $ \mathcal{O}^+$ by \cite[4.11]{GGOR}.
+The category $\mathsf{H}\mmod_D$ has a natural subcategory $\mathcal{O}^+$ consisting of finitely generated modules on which $x_i$ acts nilpotently, considered by \cite{GGOR}; we can equally well consider $\cO^-$, where $y_i$ acts nilpotently, which is the Ringel dual of $ \mathcal{O}^+$ by \cite[4.11]{GGOR}.
 In \cite[Th.
 A]{WebRou}, this category is related to a quotient of the weighted KLR algebra: the steadied quotient.
-We'll only be interested in a special case of this notion (which in general depends on a choice of stability condition).
-We'll say that a loading is {\bf unsteady} (for the positive stability condition) if there exists a real number $\delta\geq \Upsilon(-p(\zeta^i))$ such that a non-empty set of points in the loading have $x$-value $>\delta+|\Upsilon(k)|$, and all others have $x$-value $\leq \delta$.
-There is also a negative stability condition where all signs above are reversed: we have $\delta\leq \Upsilon(-p(\zeta^i))$, a non-empty set of points have $x$-value $<\delta-|\Upsilon(k)|$, and all others have $x$-value $\geq \delta$.
-The quotient by all unsteady loadings (for one stability condition) is called the {\bf steadied quotient}; we denote these by $R_D(\pm)$ for the positive/negative stability condition.
+We'll only be interested in a special case of this notion (which in general depends on a choice of stability condition). \begin{definition} We'll say that a loading is {\bf unsteady} (for the positive stability condition) if there exists a real number $\delta\geq \Upsilon(\frac{p(\zeta^i)}{\ell})$ such that a non-empty set of points in the loading have $x$-value $>\delta+|\Upsilon(k)|$, and all others have $x$-value $\leq \delta$.

+There is also a negative stability condition where all signs above are reversed: we have $\delta\leq \Upsilon(\frac{p(\zeta^i)}{\ell})$, a non-empty set of points have $x$-value $<\delta-|\Upsilon(k)|$, and all others have $x$-value $\geq \delta$. \end{definition} The quotient of $R_D$ by the two-sided ideal generated by the idempotents $e(\Ba,\Bz)$ which correspond to unsteady loadings (for one stability condition) is called the {\bf steadied quotient}; we denote these by $R_D(\pm)$ for the positive/negative stability condition.

 Note that these algebras have a number of desirable properties: they are cellular and highest weight (since new edges connected to the same vertex in $D$ always have different weightings) by \cite[Th.
 B]{WebRou}. \begin{theorem} The functor $\mathsf{W}$ induces an equivalence $\mathcal{O}^{\pm}\cong R_D(\pm)\mmod$. \end{theorem} \begin{proof} Since the proof is the same in both cases, we consider the case of $\mathcal{O}^-$.
 The pair $(\Ba,\Bz)$ corresponds to an unsteady loading if and only if there exists $I\subset [1,n]$ and a real number $\delta\leq \Upsilon(-\ps_i)$ for all $i$ such that $\Upsilon(a_i)<\delta-|\Upsilon(k)|$ if $i\in I$ and $\Upsilon(a_i)\geq \delta$ if $i\notin I$.
 Note that permuting an element of $I$ past one in $[1,n]\setminus I$ gives an isomorphism between the corresponding weight functors, so without loss of generality, we can assume that $I=[1,q]$.
 Similarly, we have an isomorphism of $W_{\Ba,\Bz}\cong W_{\Ba_g,\Bz}$ where $\Ba_g=(a_1-g\ell,\dots, a_q-g\ell,a_{q+1},\dots, a_n)$, since the corresponding loadings are connected by a crossingless diagram.
 If $N\in \mathcal{O}$, then $N$ must be killed by $W_{\Ba_g,\Bz}$ for $g\gg 0$, since the Euler eigenvalues of $N$ are bounded below.
 Thus, $\mathsf{W}(N)$ is killed by $e(\Ba,\Bz)$ for any unsteady loading, and thus the action on it factors through the steadied quotient.